 It is currently late February 2018 and a Kirby game just came out in the United States one month ago.
 It’s not very good, but that doesn’t matter, because… there will be another new Kirby game released in less than a month.

 If you’re a fan of, say, an obscure series like The Legend of Zelda, you’ve last gotten new Zelda games in 2011, 2013 and 2017.
 Call of Duty fans get about one game a year.
 Kirby fans?
 Three games in 2014, one game in 2015, one game in 2016, two games (in the U.S.) in 2017 and two more in 2018.
 That’s nearly two a year.
 Yeah, people, consider finding your gaming happiness by becoming a Kirby fan.

 It’s unclear which law of supply and demand Nintendo operates on when planning how many Kirby games they’ll make.
-Kirby is not popular enough to be featured in a major motion picture out of, not popular enough to be featured in Mario Kart, not even popular enough to be mentioned in Nintendo’s press release boilerplate, which notes that the company “has also created industry icons that have become well-known, household names, such as Mario, Donkey Kong, Metroid, Zelda and Pokémon.”
+Kirby is not popular enough to be featured in a major motion picture, not popular enough to be featured in Mario Kart, not even popular enough to be mentioned in Nintendo’s press release boilerplate, which notes that the company “has also created industry icons that have become well-known, household names, such as Mario, Donkey Kong, Metroid, Zelda and Pokémon.”
 (Maybe it’s because Kirby was created by HAL Laboratory, but then why is Game Freak’s Pokémon in there?)

 To be a Kirby fan is to get the good stuff and the weird stuff and so much of it that the occasional bad stuff doesn’t matter.
 Recent main-line Kirby games like Triple Deluxe and Planet Robobot have been superb secret-filled sidescrollers with clever level design and impressive visual pop.
 They’re easy, which is a pro or a con, depending on your perspective.